openfisca/openfisca-doc/coding-the-legislation/35_periods.md

 # Periods

-A period can be a month, a year, `n` successive months or `n` successive years.
+A period can be a month, a year, `n` successive months, `n` successive years or the eternity.

 ## Periods for variable